 Will I need braces after TMJ treatment?
 Only 5-10% of our patients need orthodontics after TMJ treatment.
 Most children under age 13 will need orthodontics after their TMJ treatment.
 Some children come to me in braces, mid orthodontic treatment due to clicking or locking.
 We work with the child to alleviate symptoms and allow the orthodontics to be completed.

-If you currently experiencing painful TMJ or TMD or are unsure if your headaches or facial pain is related to TMJ please feel contact the best in class, top rated TMJ specialist, Doctor Michael Gelb’s NYC or White Plains, New York Gelb Center office today.
+If you currently experiencing painful TMJ or TMD or are unsure if your headaches or facial pain is related to TMJ please feel contact the best in class, top rated TMJ specialist, Dr. Michael Gelb’s NYC or White Plains, New York Gelb Center office today.

 635 Madison Avenue, 19th Floor